Support Us Button Widget

 • Yankees pitcher Jake Cousins and catcher Jose Trevino, along with Dodgers infielder Max Muncy, all had stints with the Nashville Sounds.

-• Franklin native Casey Dykes is in his third year as a Yankees assistant hitting coach.
+• Franklin native Casey Dykes is in his third season as a Yankees assistant hitting coach.

 • Yankees outfielder Juan Soto secured the team’s World Series spot with a three-run homer in Game 5 against the Cleveland Guardians.
 So what’s his connection to Music City?
 Well, the trade that brought Soto from San Diego to New York was finalized in Nashville during the MLB’s winter meetings held at Gaylord Opryland last December.
 You’re welcome, Yankees fans.